sanderdlm/mono/README.md

 # Mono

-Mono is a tiny, single-page PHP framework.
+Mono is a tiny, single-class PHP framework for writing single-page PHP apps.
 It shines when quickly developing small tools with limited scope.
 In +- 70 LOC, you get basic routing (using FastRoute), DI (using PHP-DI), and Twig templating.
-Anything else you need, you got to bring yourself.
+Anything else you need, you have to bring yourself.

 ## Routing
 Mono's routing implementation shares 90% of its code with the ['basic usage example'](https://github.com/nikic/FastRoute#usage) from the FastRoute documentation.